kwamemarfo/sanctions/README.md

 -  API enpoint(s) delivering the data in json format
 -  The API must be able to deliver all the data represented on https://www.sanctionsmap.eu

-Note: Content on the website is provided under [Creative Commons Attribution 4.0 International (CC BY 4.0) licence](https://creativecommons.org/licenses/by/4.0/).
+Note: Content on the website above is provided under [Creative Commons Attribution 4.0 International (CC BY 4.0) licence](https://creativecommons.org/licenses/by/4.0/).
 This means that reuse is allowed, provided appropriate credit is given and changes are indicated.